MiroslavVIvanov/LeinCottage/README.md

 # LeinCottage
-A website project for Lein Cottage guesthouse
+A website project for Lein Cottage guesthouse.